RVAGameJams/learn2love/pages/03-01 primitives-referenced-values.md

     The strings equal and the numbers equal, but why aren't the tables and functions equal since they are both empty?
 ```

-	First, let's see variables types.
+First, let's see variables types and their meanings.

 ### Primitves data types